noQils/os242/links.md

 * [What is Linux?](https://www.linux.com/what-is-linux/){:target="_blank"} ---
   This web from linux explains what you need to know about linux.
 * [Encrypting and Decrypting the Files Using GnuPG in Linux](https://www.geeksforgeeks.org/encrypting-and-decrypting-the-files-using-gnupg-in-linux/){:target="_blank"} ---
-  Contains explaination on how encrypting and decrypting files using GnuPG works in linux.
+  Contains explanation on how encrypting and decrypting files using GnuPG works in linux.
 * [Introduction to Linux Shell and Shell Scripting](https://www.geeksforgeeks.org/introduction-linux-shell-shell-scripting/){:target="_blank"} ---
   This web introduces you about linux shell scripting.
 <br>